amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 - You should **remove this line** to ensure a successful installation
 - Click "Create"

-Your previous `watch` command will reveal additional workloads and services as your Ingress Controller comes online.
+Your previous `watch` command will reveal additional workloads and services as your Ingress Controller instance comes online.
-You will observe your new service is of type LoadBalancer, with the EXTERNAL-IP column identifying the associated AWS Load Balancer.
+You will observe your new service object is of type LoadBalancer, with the EXTERNAL-IP column identifying the associated AWS Load Balancer.

 ## Install cert-manager
 From the OperatorHub.